Ylvauk/git-intro/readme.md

 For every feature you add, even a very small one, you should make a commit.
 If you go an hour without committing, it's usually best to go ahead and commit what you have gotten to work in the last hour.
-Your mileage may vary, but it's probably best to commit ever 20-45 minutes.
+Your mileage may vary, but it's probably best to commit every 20-45 minutes.

 **Commit Early, Commit Often!**